MakanHaghighi19/RPC-w-ESP32/README.md

 Usage
 The client program prompts the user for commands to interact with the ESP32.
 Available commands include toggling LEDs, reading the temperature sensor, and subscribing to periodic temperature readings.

+Acknowledgements
+Special thanks to the course instructor Dr. Mike Turi for providing guidance and support throughout this project.